 Schellingstrasse: Residents complain about party stress and noise chaos!

-Maxvorstadt turns into a party mile on Fridays.
-Residents are calling for improvements to the quality of life from the district committee.
-(Symbolbild/MM)
+Maxvorstadt turns into a party zone on Fridays.
+Residents are demanding improvements from the district committee for a better quality of life.

 Schellingstrasse: Residents complain about party stress and noise chaos!

-Maxvorstadt, Deutschland - In Munich, the Schellingstrasse Friday night regularly into one Party stronghold.
-Local residents report adventurous conditions: garbage, urine and broken glass shape the street scene the morning after.
-The neighborhood initiative "For an L (i) worthwhile Maxvorstadt" has now handed over almost 80 signatures to the district committee and calls for an improvement in cooperation between celebrating and residents in public space.
+In Munich it changes Schellingstrasse regularly to a party hotspot on Friday nights.
+Residents report adventurous conditions: garbage, urine and broken glass dominate the street scene the morning after.
+The neighborhood initiative “For a liveable Maxvorstadt” has now handed over almost 80 signatures to the district committee and is calling for an improvement in coexistence between revelers and residents in public spaces.

-Aktuell are currently available in Maxvorstadt 643 gastronomic companies and 548 free tanks.
-Many restaurateurs want to permanently set up the tables and chairs used as a temporary solution during pandemic.
-In this context, however, there are also concerns from the district committee, since some streets threaten to become a single free tank area, such as South German reported.
+There are currently 643 restaurants and 548 free drinking areas available in Maxvorstadt.
+Many restaurateurs would like to permanently set up the tables and chairs in parking bays that were used as a temporary solution during the pandemic.
+In this context, however, there are also concerns on the part of the district committee, as some streets threaten to become a single free drinking area the South German reported.

-The district committee decided in May to maintain the regulations for these free tank areas from April to October.
-However, it shows that more and more applications are being made to expand the outdoor areas.
-Among the restaurateurs there are voices such as that of Richard Weiss, operator of the "Café am Josephsplatz", which indicates financial difficulties through increasing inflation and has the feeling that many guests save on restaurant visits.
+The district committee decided in May to maintain the regulations for these free drinking areas from April to October.
+However, it appears that more and more applications are being made to expand outdoor areas.
+Among the restaurateurs there are voices like that of Richard Weiss, operator of the “Café am Josephsplatz”, who points to financial difficulties due to rising inflation and has the feeling that many guests are saving money when visiting restaurants.

 The rights of residents

-noise pollution from restaurants is a serious problem for many residents.
-As lawyer Kotz to consider, especially with regard to hygiene and noise protection.
-Residents can rely on the restaurant law that provides for measures to reduce noise.
-This can include temporal restrictions for outdoor terraces or requirements for reducing noise.
+Noise pollution from restaurants is a serious problem for many residents.
+How Lawyer Kotz As explained, every restaurateur has to comply with numerous laws, especially with regard to hygiene and noise protection.
+Residents can refer to the Restaurant Act, which provides for measures to reduce noise.
+This may include time restrictions for outdoor patios or requirements to reduce noise.

-The situation remains exciting because the interests of celebrants and residents should keep closer.
-The district committee has already signaled to take the concerns of residents seriously and to demand a faster reaction from the city.
-In a city like Munich, which is known for its pulsating catering scene, the balance between quality of life and the desire for socializing is on the test.
+The situation remains exciting as the interests of celebrants and residents should continue to converge.
+The district committee has already signaled that it is taking residents' concerns seriously and is demanding a quicker response from the city.
+In a city like Munich, known for its vibrant dining scene, the balance between quality of life and the desire for conviviality is put to the test.